Eastern Screech Owl: here’s the scoop

-Our screech owl, Sherlock, is an important member of the Zoo’s Animal Ambassador Program.
+Our screech owl, Sherlock, is an important member of the Zoo’s Animal Ambassador Program and currently lives behind-the-scenes.
 You may see him out with educators for encounters, special events or school programs.
 The animal ambassadors at Buttonwood Park Zoo are working ambassadors of their species and of their wild counterparts.
 They stimulate interest and appreciation, dispel myths and fears, reconnect visitors with the natural world and stir all those they encounter to action.

 Eastern Screech Owl

 Common in most types of woods, particularly near water.
 Not likely to be found in treeless expanses of mountains or plains.
 Tree cavities or nest boxes are essential.

 Small mammals and birds, as well as insects, amphibians and invertebrates.